atmughrabi/AccelGraph/README.md

 ## Initial compilation for the Graph framework with OpenMP

-1. From the root directory go to the graph benchmark directory:
+1. (Optional)From the root directory go to the graph benchmark directory:
 ```console
 accel@graph:~AccelGraph$ cd 00_graph_bench/
 ```